Gulf Cordgrass

 - Family: Poaceae (Grass Family)

-- Growth Habit: Perennial, dense bunchgrass
+- Growth Habit: Perennial bunchgrass

-- Height: 3-6 feet
+- Height: 3 to 6 feet

-- Flowers: Small, inconspicuous seed heads
+- Flowers: Small, inconspicuous flowers on tall stalks

 - Bloom Time: Summer to early fall